 Imagine: It’s Wine Wednesday and you’re looking for the perfect place to relax to get you over the mid-week hump.
 At 5:00 pm, you pack up your bag and head to downtown Pasadena.
 But now what?
 Where do you go?
 Well, for those looking for the perfect blend of complementary components, we have a solution.
 This guide is perfect for the self-proclaimed wine enthusiasts who are their friends’ “go-to” sommelier.
-Here are six of our favorite options for wine bars in Pasadena.
+Here are some of our favorite options for wine bars in Pasadena.

 We Olive & Wine Bar